 ii.Customize fonts: You can change the font type and size for the entire graphic under Chart Font, as shown in the picture below.
 In my example, I changed the font to Helvetica and I increased its size.

-iii.Adjust the space between the chart bars: Under the Gaps section of the Chart tab, use the up-down controls to increase or decrease the space between your tasks.
+Note: To customize the chart title or the task descriptions separately, simply double-click on the desired element and make whatever changes you want from the small pane that pops up.iii.Adjust the space between the chart bars: Under the Gaps section of the Chart tab, use the up-down controls to increase or decrease the space between your tasks.
 I increased the gap percentage to 80% for my chart (see image below).

 iv.Apply a background to the graphic: Under Background & Border Style, click on the arrow next to No Background Fill and select Color Fill from the drop-down menu to get access to a color palette.
 In my example, I used a light shade of grey called Mercury for the background.